bellons91/personal-tech-notes/general/Infrastructure-as-a-Service.md

 ---
-tags: azure, cloud, az-900, iaas
+tags:
+  - azure
+  - cloud
+  - az-900
+  - iaas
+aliases:
+  - IaaS
 ---

-# IaaS - Infrastructure-as-a-Service

 The cloud provider is responsible for

 - maintaining the hardware